openvinotoolkit/datumaro/docs/formats/open_images_user_manual.md

 and `<height>` and `<width>` are the dimensions of that image.
 `<ID>` may be quoted with either single or double quotes.

+The image metadata file, if present, will be used to determine the image sizes without loading the images themselves.

-Here's one way to create the `images.meta` file using ImageMagick:
+Here's one way to create the `images.meta` file using ImageMagick, assuming that the images are present on the current machine:

 ```bash
 # run this from the dataset directory